 - No account minimum

 - No direct indexing

-Ellevest directs their marketing towards women.
-Their approach focuses on goals, longer lifespans, lifetime earnings and the lower income of most women.
-The competitive advisory fees, zero dollar account minimum and unlimited financial advisor access make this company a good choice for all investors regardless of their gender.
+Ellevest directs its marketing towards women.
+Their approach focuses on goals, longer lifespans, lifetime earnings, and the lower income of most women.
+The competitive advisory fees, zero dollar account minimum, and unlimited financial advisor access make this company a good choice for all investors regardless of their gender.
 The pros and cons include: